vsetka/deepl-translator/README.md

 [![Build Status](https://travis-ci.org/vsetka/deepl-translator.svg?branch=master)](https://travis-ci.org/vsetka/deepl-translator)
 [![Known Vulnerabilities](https://snyk.io/test/github/vsetka/deepl-translator/badge.svg)](https://snyk.io/test/github/vsetka/deepl-translator)

-This module provides promised methods for detecting language and translating text using DeepL Translator (https://www.deepl.com/translator) undocumented API.
+This unofficial node module provides promised methods for detecting language and translating text using DeepL Translator (https://www.deepl.com/translator) undocumented API.

 DeepL has done a great job with their deep learning translation model which outperforms the competition by a wide margin.
 An excerpt from their page on that topic: